Antennas, Antenna Cables, Wireless Products: Technical Articles

 The ground plane performs the function of an artificial ground for the antenna (as if it had been mounted on the Earth) and is needed where there are no suitable ground conditions or the antenna will be mounted at height.

 Ground planes, benefit antenna function by directing radio frequency signals towards the antenna, amplifying them, and enhancing signal reception.
 Circular round planes provide a reflective surface for radio waves, with the reflected radio waves creating an image of the upper half of the antenna on the plane surface.
 In this way, the ground plane operates as the other half of the antenna, in a similar fashion to a dipole antenna.
+This image effect helps stabilize the antenna radiation pattern, improves impedance matching, and increases radiation efficiency, particularly at lower frequencies where physical antenna size is constrained.

 For the ground plane to be effective its radius should, at a minimum, exceed a quarter wavelength of the antenna frequency (as measured from the base of the antenna).
 The conducting plane is not always circular and in some designs, the ground plane is replicated by using quarter wavelength radials or spokes that are positioned perpendicular to the base of the antenna.
 The radials provide the same effect as a fully circular ground plane.